krambuhl/spooky-reflecto/README.md

 import Reflecto from 'reflecto';

 // transforms
-import postcssTransform from 'reflecto-transform-postcss';
+import postcssImporter from 'reflecto-importer-postcss';
-import rogainTransform from 'reflecto-transform-rogain';
+import rogainImporter from 'reflecto-importer-rogain';
-import babelTransform from 'reflecto-transform-babel';
+import babelImporter from 'reflecto-importer-babel';
-import handlebarsTransform from 'reflecto-transform-handlebars';
+import handlebarsImporter from 'reflecto-importer-handlebars';

 import variables from './variables';